 When set to operate in Parallel Synch mode, all detectors configured to operate in Parallel Synch mode start scanning their respective channel 1 loop inputs at the same time and then proceed to sequentially scan their respective channel 2, 3, and 4 loop inputs.
 When the detector system is configured to operate in Parallel Synch mode, it is necessary for one detector to be identified as the master unit.
 This master unit must be assigned a Detector ID value of 000.
-Connections between detectors differ from those in Series Synch mode in that the Synch-out of first detector is connected to the Synch-in of the other detectors.
+Connections between detectors differ from those in Series Synch mode in that the Synch-out of first detector is connected to the Synch-in of the other detectors and the Synch-in of the first detector is connected to the Synch-out of the other detectors.